 What Does Spaghetti Squash Taste Like?

-One question I’m asked often is what exactly does this pretty veggie taste like?
 While it might resemble pasta, it does not taste the same!
-It has a chewy yet tender texture to it, and a very mild sweet flavor (not a rich sweet flavor like a winter squash).
+When you cook spaghetti squash in the microwave, it has a firm yet tender texture to it, and a very mild sweet flavor (not a rich sweet flavor like a winter squash).

 Give it a try, it’s actually really delicious just lightly seasoned or topped with your favorite pasta sauce!